C3ETH/c3eth.github.io/content/en/catalyst/fund6/eth-proposals/connect-east-asian-entrepreneurs.md

 ## Describe your solution to the problem
 Use the Eastern Town Hall & targeted virtual events to establish and support a network of East Asian entrepreneurs.
 ## Relevant experience
 Co-Founders of Catalyst Swarm, Eastern Townhall, Catalyst School.
-IT & Software Engineering. educators and accountant in East Asia & Japan.
+IT & Software Engineering.
+Educators and accountant in East Asia & Japan.
 ## Detailed plan
 We want to reach the massive untapped potential of East Asian entrepreneurs.
 Meet them where they are, in their country, their language and their culture.
 The Eastern Townhall wants to establish a growing network of East Asian entrepreneurs.
 Where they can build knowledge, share information, connect and support each other.
 Thinking global, acting local.
 ### Current Problems and Limitation